JuracyAmerico/gsko2019/saml-lab/saml-lab.md

 For now select the **Sign On** tab and then the **edit** button:

+## Step 3 - Configure the Okta Sign On details and Import IdP Metadata to Tableau Online

 ![Okta - Sign On](images/2018-12-26-15-37-19.png)

 You can now add the *ACS URL* and *Tableau Server entity ID* from your Online site.
 Note that Okta does not read the Metadata file but uses the second option in Step 1.